SummaryRead the full fact sheet

 - AB negative – 1 per cent.

 O negative red blood cells can be given to anybody if necessary, but it is always preferable to match the exact blood group.
-Generally, it is very safe to both receive and donate blood in Australia.
+Australia has one of the safest blood supplies in the world, and donating blood here is a very safe process.

 Rh blood factor and pregnancy